artemrudman/artemrudman/README.md

-## Welcome to my GitHub!
+## Hi there 👋 I'm Artyom, an Engineer & Data Analyst
 I,m a detail-oriented and reliable professional with over 5 years of experience in data interpretation, equipment analytics, and quality assurance in the oil & gas industry.
 Proven ability to work in fast-paced environments with strong attention to detail.
 Committed to learning and using new technologies to create innovative solutions.
+I'm curious about AI tools, forecasting and predictions models.

 ## 📊 Portfolio